Doctor of Philosophy in Communication Sciences and Disorders (PhD)

 For More Information

-If you are interested in finding out more about the PhD program, please do not hesitate to contact the PhD Admissions Coordinator at PhDinCSD@wayne.edu.
-Additional information is also provided in our PhD Handbook.
-If you are contacting the PhD Coordinator, please provide you preferred method of contact (telephone or email) as well as information on how to reach you.
+If you are interested in finding out more about the PhD program at Wayne State, contact the department's PhD Admissions Coordinator at PhDinCSD@wayne.edu.
+In your message, please provide your preferred method of contact (telephone or email) as well as information on when to reach you.
 The coordinator will speak with you about the program and your research interests, and will arrange for you to meet with a faculty member with expertise in your area of interest.
 If your research interests overlap with the research conducted in our department, you will be asked to submit additional application materials.

 For the Graduate Student Handbook click here.